mathismusic/SoC-2022-QML/Week2/README.md

 Finally, we discuss univerality - a small set of gates can be used to approximate any gate to arbitrary precision.
 Any unitary can be wriiten as a product of two-level gates, any two-level gate can be built from controlled-$X$ and single qubit gates.
 This construction requires a huge number of gates(exponential in the number of qubits) ans so we try to approximate gates to required accuracies instead.
 Here we make use of $\pi/8$ and Hadamard gates.
 The number of gates required when using these gates to approximate single qubit gates is much lower and can be implemented.

 We then moved to the Coding exercises.
-I was first introducet to Jupyter Notebooks and the Qiskit Library.
+I was first introduced to Jupyter Notebooks and the Qiskit Library.
 I then implemented the problems as required.
 It was real fun seeing the algos in action.
-I have some ideas for the optional ones, will do them as and when I get time.
+I've also implemented a general Quantum n-qubit adder as a generalization to one of the codeing exercises in addition.ipynb.

 That's it for Week 2, Thank you for reading!